todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 # BLE Communication Protocol Documentation

+The material in this documentation is derived from "root-robot-ble-protocol" by RootRobotics. "root-robot-ble-protocol" is licensed under CC BY 4.0.

-## Packet Format
+## Packet Components

 The BLE packets for communication are 20 bytes long and the format is as follows:

 **Peripheral ID** (1 byte)

-The peripherals of the robot (M5 StickC Plus + RoverC Pro) each have their own ID.
+The peripherals of the robot (M5StickC-Plus + RoverC-Pro) each have their own ID.
 Each peripheral is a subsystem of the robot (e.g. the buzzer of the robot) that only accepts packets that pertain to itself.

 **Command ID** (1 byte)

 Each peripheral implements a series of commands.
 The command number tells each peripheral how to interpret the contents of the payload.
+Some commands request the robot to send a response packet.

 **Packet ID** (1 byte)

 Each packet has an identifying number.
 This number begins at zero and increments each time a packet is sent to the robot.
 When the number reaches a value of 255, it is resetted to 0.
+In cases where the packet is a response to a previous request, the packet ID will match the ID from the request.

 **Payload** (16 bytes)

-The content of the packet payload is data that can be up to 16 bytes.
+The content of the packet payload can be up to 16 bytes.
 All bytes not specified will be set to null (0).
+Values are always big endian and are packed in a left justified manner on an 8-bit boundary.

 **Checksum** (1 byte)

 The last byte of each packet is a checksum calculated from the previous 19 bytes.
 This is used to check data integrity.
+A checksum value of zero is always accepted by the robot if a data integrity check is not needed.

 **Packet Format**

 |peripheral id|command id| packet id | payload | CRC |
 |:----:|:----:|:-----:|:----:|:-----:|
 |uint8_t | uint8_t | uint8_t | uint8_t[16] | uint8_t |

-All the commands should be sent to CMD Characteristic.
-The system will first determine which peripheral the message is controlling, then interpret the specific command from the command id.
-If the command is for a child peripheral device (e.g. the buzzer of the robot), the command for the child device will be included in the content.

 ## Packet Definitions